BRITISH SCHOOL OF MARKETING INTERNATIONAL

 We encourage parents to approach staff with any concerns they may have and aim to resolve all issues with open dialogue and mutual understanding.

 Stage 2: Formal complaints

-If you do not feel that your concern has been dealt with as you would like, are unhappy with the outcome of your informal meeting or feel that the issue is serious enough to be taken further, you can make a formal complaint in writing to the Managing Director.
+If you do not feel that your concern has been dealt with as you would like, are unhappy with the outcome of your informal meeting or feel that the issue is serious enough to be taken further, you can make a formal complaint in writing to the Managing Director or complete the complaints form.
 Your written complaint should provide enough detail of the issues to allow the Managing Director to investigate and respond to the complaint.
 You should also set out how you feel the complaint should be solved.

 Please note: Please see the attached stage 2 complaint form to be completed and sent to Miss Duygu Cevik (Managing Director) at the following email address: firstname.lastname@example.org

 The Managing Director should respond to your complaint in writing within 10 working days.
 They will outline their decision, if there is one to be made, and any action to be taken as a result of your complaint.
 If they have decided not to take any further action on the issue, they will explain what they have decided, how they have reached this decision, and will outline your right to take the matter further and the steps to be taken.
 A record of all interactions with you and other staff, meetings and decisions made in reference to your complaint.
 If you are not happy about the outcome of your complaint, you should raise the issue with the Office of the Independent Adjudicator.
 You can find all the relevant information about how to make a complaint at the following link: https://www.qaa.ac.uk/reviewing-higher-education/how-to-make-a-complaint.
 You can only make a complaint if your concern is related to one of the following areas: